sunnya97/sdk-nameservice-example/README.md

     - `namesStoreKey` - This is the main store that stores the value string that the name points to (i.e. The mapping from domain name -> IP Address)
     - `ownersStoreKey` - This store contains the current owner of this name
     - `priceStoreKey` - This store contains the price that the current owner paid.
 And buying of this name must spend more than the current owner.
-- `*wire.Codec` - This is a pointer to the codec that is used by Amino to encode and decode binary structs.
+- `*codec.Codec` - This is a pointer to the codec that is used by Amino to encode and decode binary structs.

 ### Getters and Setters